microlinkhq/browserless/README.md

 type: `string` | `string[]`</br>
 default: `'0.35cm'`

-It sets paper margins.
-All possible units are:
+Used to set screen margins.
+All supported units include:

 - `px` for pixel.
 - `in` for inches.
 - `cm` for centimeters.
 - `mm` for millimeters.

-You can pass an `object` object specifying each corner side of the paper:
+You can set the margin properties by passing them in as an `object`:

 ```js
 const buffer = await browserless.pdf(url.toString(), {